Dennis Smith Jr.: Brooklyn Nets (2023–2024)

 On July 8, 2023, Smith signed with the Brooklyn Nets.
+Smith made 56 appearances (including two starts) for the Nets, recording averages of 6.6 points, 2.9 rebounds, and 3.6 assists.

 Real Madrid (2025)

 On December 20, 2024, Smith signed with the Wisconsin Herd of the NBA G League, but never appeared in a game for the Herd and on January 16, 2025, he signed with Real Madrid of the Spanish Liga ACB and the EuroLeague.
 On February 18, Smith parted ways with Real Madrid.
 He appeared in two Liga ACB games, averaging 1.5 points in 7.5 minutes, and two EuroLeague games where he averaged 4.0 points in 10.5 minutes.

+Wisconsin Herd (2025–2026)

 Smith returned to the Dallas Mavericks on September 26, 2025.
 He was waived prior to the start of the 2025–26 NBA season on October 17.
+On November 17, Smith signed with the Wisconsin Herd of the NBA G League.

+Sioux Falls Skyforce (2026–present)

+On January 22, 2026, Smith was acquired by the Sioux Falls Skyforce of the NBA G League from the available player pool.

 Personal life

 On June 21, 2017, Smith signed a three-year endorsement deal with Under Armour.

 Smith is friends with fellow Fayetteville native rapper J. Cole.

 Smith was raised by a single-father, Dennis Smith Sr. with the help of his Aunt Rhonda.
-Smith has one son that he welcomed in 2022.
+Smith has one son, born in 2022.